Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Connect-MsolService.md

 # Connect-MsolService

 ## SYNOPSIS
-Initiates a connection with Azure Active Directory.
+Initiates a connection to Azure Active Directory.

 ## SYNTAX